-I rely on the course website to communicate with students, so plan to check it daily.
-I use the announcement function regularly and students are responsible to stay up to date with all information.
+In addition to our What's App text thread, I rely on the course website to communicate with students from time to time, so plan to check it daily.
+Students are responsible to stay up to date with all information.